Acidham/search-alfred-workflows/README.md

 [Search-Alfred-Workflow](https://github.com/Acidham/search-alfred-workflows/releases/latest) latest release.

+## Requirements

+* The quicklook description requires a markdown quicklook plugin to display markdown properly: [QLMarkdown on Git](https://github.com/toland/qlmarkdown/issues)

 ## Options

 * `ENTER` - Shows a list of keywords in the workflow and starts the workflow with a keyword
-* `SHIFT` - Shows the workflow description and associated keywords
+* `SHIFT` - Shows the workflow description , associated keywords and keyboard Shortcuts
 * `CMD` - For addtional Actions:
   * Copy path to Clipboard
   * Open WF Folder in Terminal